-Managing errors and disputes in invoicing was cited as the biggest challenge healthcare suppliers face with invoice and payment processes when working with health systems.
+Managing errors and disputes in invoicing was cited as the biggest challenge healthcare suppliers face with invoice and payment processes when working with hospitals and health systems.

 Ultimately, the cost of not digitizing invoice and payment processes can be seen in several ways.
-There is the time cost of resolving invoice errors and researching invoice status by customer service and sales teams, detracting from work on more strategic business growth activities.
+There is the time and cost of resolving invoice errors and researching invoice status by customer service and sales teams, detracting from work on more strategic business growth activities.
 At the same time, this can also become a source of friction with customers, creating a negative environment for future sales opportunities.
 In a competitive landscape where suppliers are regularly reviewed against their competition, this could become another reason to consider other suppliers.
+Automation can reduce reliance on manual processes that can cause delays, add expense and negatively impact customer relationships.
+Automation also provides better visibility into processes, which can improve cash flow predictability and reduce status inquires, giving staff more time for strategic work.

-of respondents identified managing errors and disputes in invoicing as the biggest challenge their company faces in the invoice and payment process when working with hospitals and health systems.
+58% of respondents identified managing errors and disputes in invoicing as the biggest challenge their company faces in their invoice and payment processes when working with hospitals and health systems.